 Maintenance and repair obligations of a building’s common elements shift from the Association membership to the individual building owners.
 The proposed changes shift the maintenance and repair obligations of an individual building’s common elements from the Association to that of the individual building owners.
 If approved, this change makes individual building owners in charge of repairing their own buildings and paying for the expense and cost to do so.
 The decision must be made by a majority vote of the Unit Owners in the subject building.
 Those items are deﬁned in amended Exhibit C, as well as in the Second Amendment.
 The Association maintains its authority to levy a special assessment upon those Unit O wners for payment of the repair or maintenance if not done by the Unit Owners.
 Members of the Association that do not live in that building would not be obligated to pay for repairs to another building .
 A list of a building’s common elements is shown in Article I, Section 1.8.5 and Exhibit C of the attached Second Amendment, neither are exhaustive.
 In essence, the amendments put each building in control of maintaining their own building, without the remaining members in the Association being responsible for payment of the same.
 If, however, a building needs maintenance and the Unit Owners of that building do not perform the maintenance and the Board finds that this negatively impacts other Unit Owners or impairs structural soundness , the Board maintains the authority to have the repairs done and levy a special assessment upon the Unit Owners of that building for payment thereof.

 The Association retains the right to protect the Association’s members’ interests if building owner(s) or U nit O wners fail to maintain, or repair, their common elements and limited common elements.
-If an individual building’s GCEs or a unit’s LCEs are not maintained, or repaired, then the Association shall have the right to make repairs and levy a special assessment on the applicable Unit Owner(s) but only after notice has been provided to the Unit Owner(s) and a finding by f the Board, that the condition of such building, or unit, negatively impacts other Unit Owners or impairs structural soundness.
+If an individual building’s GCEs or a unit’s LCEs are not maintained, or repaired, then the Association shall have the right to make repairs and levy a special assessment on the applicable Unit Owner(s) but only after notice has been provided to the Unit Owner(s) and a finding by the Board, that the condition of such building, or unit, negatively impacts other Unit Owners or impairs structural soundness.

 Change in threshold to approve amendments to the Declaration.
 The proposed Second Amendment changes the percentage required to amend the Declaration; reducing it from an affirmative vote of 67% to a simple majority of more than 50% .
 There are some cases where the required vote to make changes to the Declaration is determined by the law (depending on the issue), so those requirements stay in place.
 Note, this proposed change does not change how the HOA membership votes are counted.
 Votes shall continue to be counted in accordance with the current Declaration where the number of votes are determined by the number of bedrooms within each unit.